 Other Great Chive Substitutes

-If you remember, the original ingredient is primarily used as a garnish, making the above mentioned the perfect replacements.
+If you remember, the original ingredient is primarily used as a garnish, making the above-mentioned the perfect replacement.

 However, if you are after the subtle onion and garlicky flavor, then you can consider using bulbs in the onion family such as onions and shallots.
 Garlic is also a great option.

 However, make sure to use a very small amount if you seek to get the subtle taste that the original herb gives.

 Cooking without the right ingredient can be difficult.
 With these alternatives, you can certainly cook any dish that requires chives even without the actual ingredient itself.

 So, make sure to have at least one of these in stock.
 Better yet, why not grow them out in your garden?Print

 Check out these great substitutes for Chives that have been shared on Pinterest.